base-org/web/apps/base-docs/docs/building-with-base/guides/onchain-generative-nfts.md

 ![Architecture](../../../assets/images/onchain-generative-nfts/architecture.png)

 Deploying this many contracts will have a cost associated with it, but once they're deployed, this contract will cost the same as any other NFT contract.
 Remember, `pure` and `view` functions called outside the blockchain don't cost any gas.
-This means that we can use multiple contracts to assemble a relatively large graphic without additional costs!
+This means that you can use multiple contracts to assemble a relatively large graphic without additional costs!

 ## Building the Contracts

 Create a new project using the toolkit of your choice, and add a contract called `LandSeaSkyNFT`.
-Import OpenZeppelin's ERC-721, inherit from it, and set it up with the constructor, an mint function, and a counter to keep track of the token ID:
+Import OpenZeppelin's ERC-721, inherit from it, and set it up with the constructor, a mint function, and a counter to keep track of the token ID:

 ```solidity
 // SPDX-License-Identifier: UNLICENSED